Bowral Road Counselling & Psychotherapy Center - 77 Bowral Road - Mittagong - NSW - 2575

 Adult Children of Severe Parental Alienation and Abduction

 Parental alienation, a family dynamic in which one parent engages in behaviours that are likely to foster a child’s unjustified rejection of the other parent.
 Unfortunately, this behaviour among families is a recognised form of child abuse, and it leaves in its wake many adult survivors who can find life very challenging.
 When looking for a therapist who counsels adult survivors of parental alienation, it's imperative that they have a deep, extensive knowledge of the clinical literature regarding pathological alignment, alienation and estrangement, and pathological enmeshment, as well as substantial knowledge and understanding of borderline, narcissistic, and sociopathic personality disorders.
 Counsellors dealing with this type of work also need a high-level degree, like a Masters or above.
 The reason for the latter point is that such personality disorders are not only common among alienating parents (and virtually ubiquitous among severe alienators) but are often missed by non-specialists, in part because individuals with these disorders tend to be master manipulators who are charming and highly skilled at managing first impressions.
 They also tend to be pathologically dependent which helps to explain the pathological enmeshment with the child.

 Alyse is herself an adult child of PA and is currently studying this field for her PhD research.
-Alyse works with the adult survivors of PA and targeted parents who are currently experiencing PA themselves.
+Alyse works with the adult survivors of PA and abduction and targeted parents who are currently experiencing PA themselves.

 If you are experiencing severe agoraphobic or anxious symptoms, and find it hard to go about day to day living, I can come to your home and work closely with you, one on one to regain your confidence, self-esteem and independence.
 You can even be supported fully to go out shopping or to try and achieve any activity of your choice.
 Prices for personal support are determined on an individual basis.